Trump’s 1997 Sexual Assault Accuser Jill Harth Begged To Be His 2015 Makeup Artist – Harth Explains Herself

 — Jill Harth (@jillharth) December 19, 2017

 Harth’s statement turns the heat toward the media, with claims that the Hill was being “malicious” and trying to malign Jill.
 Harth claimed that years of therapy helped her “deal with Trump’s sexual attacks and the mind games he had played on me for more than a year and move on with my life.”
-Jill said that she had hoped Donald was a changed man all those years after she had first had encounters with him, since they were both older, presumably wiser – and since Donald was married to Melania.
+Jill said that she had hoped Donald was a changed man all those years after she had first had encounters with him since they were both older and presumably wiser — and since Donald was married to Melania.
 However, Jill wrote that she realized Trump hadn’t changed.

 “I firmly believe Trump should resign or be investigated and impeached.
 Leopards don’t change their spots.”